At the southwestern tip of Africa lies a small village called Muizenberg, the mecca of surfing in South Africa.

 Surfpop uses The Hive as their surf headquarters and a safe space for the boys.
 The Hive allows Surfpop the opportunity to meet and interact with other creators, entrepreneurs, projects, and initiatives.

-Surfpop is a social enterprise that is aiming to grow in order to constantly create more job opportunities for the boys.
+Surfpop is a social enterprise that aims to grow in order to constantly create more job opportunities for boys.
 The organization is fuelled by a volunteer program, which consists of a month-long surf adventure holiday.

 Want to get involved?
-Surfpop is always looking for contributors, volunteers, collaborators and donors willing to go on a journey and take the chance to changes lives.
+Surfpop is always looking for contributors, volunteers, collaborators, and donors willing to go on a journey and take the chance to change lives.
 Get in touch with the organization.